realmagicgreen/magicgreenastro/src/content/posts/aloe-vera.md

 ---
 title: Aloe Vera
-subtitle: "Exceptional properties for your skin, guts and more."
+subtitle: 'Exceptional properties for your skin, guts and more.'
 category: health
 pubDate: 2018-05-02
 updatedDate: 2023-02-17